FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 In FreeCAD, it is virtually impossible to create parts with these properties.
-As a result, in FreeCAD, parametric design is limited, it is not possible to reuse or exchange parts independently, and as such, parametric parts are not modular.
+As a result, in FreeCAD, parametric design is limited, it is not possible to reuse or exchange parts independently, and as such, parametric parts are not modular (see these videos [[1](#ref1)]).
 This modularity in parametric designs is important because since FreeCAD is an open source application, seamless sharing and exchange of parts should be central to FreeCAD's mission.

 Another reason why this functionality is important is because parametric design is at the heart of FreeCAD (it uses the subtitle "Your own 3D parametric